|Position:||Associate Head Coach|

 BERNARD JAMES – FROM THE AIR FORCE TO THE NBA

 Jones took particular pride in his coaching success when Florida State’s Bernard James was selected with the 33rd overall selection in the 2012 NBA Draft.
 Jones was a driving force behind the incredible all-around improvement of James who did not play high school basketball and served three tours of duty in Afghanistan and Qatar in the United States Air Force.
-James came to Florida State with a little more than two years of junior college basketball experience under his belt and left for the NBA after earning All-ACC, All-ACC Tournament and ACC All-Defensive Team honors in becoming the face of the Seminole program for two years.
+James came to Florida State two years of junior college basketball experience under his belt and left for the NBA after earning All-ACC, All-ACC Tournament and ACC All-Defensive Team honors in becoming the face of the Seminole program for two years.
 James closed his career ranked in the top five for blocked shots and field goal shooting percentage despite playing only two years as a Seminole.

 NBA DRAFT CHOICE SOLOMON ALABI